- human–computer interaction

 Christian is recognised by academia, industry and government as an international expert in interactive media, and have achieved awards and commercial success.
 His video games research has won industry awards (gold award for excellent in crime prevention, Games for Change ‘Most Significant Impact’ nomination, and keynotes at industry events: PAX, G4C), academic recognition (from the Young and Well CRC, and best paper awards at International conferences: INTERACT and BHCI), and government recognition (invited presentations to Thailand, Malaysia, Vietnam and Cambodia governments and Intellectual Property being used in projects across Asia, Africa and US of significant social, environment, cultural and commercial benefit).
 He led the videogame and wellbeing project in the $35m, 75 partner, Young and Well CRC and led the acoustic emotion recognition program in the EU Humaine network of excellence (5m Euro, European Union funded, 33 partners from 14 countries) now the AAAC (Association for the Advancement of Affective Computing).

-Christian researches, develops and promotes interactive technologies that involve, inform, and inspire people to change their world.
-Transforms lives across multiple domains and disciplines, Christian operates within three main themes: Health and Wellbeing, Environment and Place, and Safety and Protection.
+Christian researches how technologies can improve lives.
+Transforming lives across multiple domains and disciplines, he operates within three main themes: Health and Wellbeing, Environment and Place, and Safety and Protection.

-Health and Wellbeing projects encompass mental health (the Young and Well CRC), physical health (Champion Edge), rapid virus diagnosis (Gates Foundation and Department of Health), alcohol misuse (Queensland Health, DRUG ARM Australasia, Drink Safe Coalition and auDA Foundation), Dementia (Churches of Christ, National Medical and Scientific Research, Wicking Trust and Mason Foundation), Autism (Autism Centre of Excellence), Indigenous health (communities in Queensland and NT), and Health promotion (Arts Queensland).
+Health and Wellbeing projects encompass mental health (ConNetica, Queensland Mental Health Commission, the Young and Well CRC), physical health (Champion Edge), rapid virus diagnosis (Gates Foundation and Department of Health), alcohol misuse (Queensland Health, DRUG ARM Australasia, Drink Safe Coalition and auDA Foundation), Dementia (Churches of Christ, National Medical and Scientific Research, Wicking Trust and Mason Foundation), Autism (Autism Centre of Excellence), Indigenous health (communities in Queensland and NT), and Health promotion (Arts Queensland).

 In Environment and Place, research projects include community engagement (the NSF funded National Socio-Environmental Synthesis Center), environment management (Smart State funding), water management (Queensland Water Infrastructure), and environmental education (Marecet and local councils).